JoshuaBeh/AI-Image-Generator/README.md

 ## Running AI Image Generator on your local machine

 * System Requirements
-..* Node.js
+  * Node.js
-..* PostgreSQL
+  * PostgreSQL
-..* Git
+  * Git

 1. Install Dependencies
-..* Make sure you have Node.js installed on your machine.
+    * Make sure you have Node.js installed on your machine.
-..* Clone the repository from GitHub `https://github.com/JoshuaBeh/AI-Image-Generator.git`.
+    * Clone the repository from GitHub `https://github.com/JoshuaBeh/AI-Image-Generator.git`.
-..* Navigate to the cloned repository and run `npm install` to install all dependencies.
+    * Navigate to the cloned repository and run `npm install` to install all dependencies.
 2. OpenAI Account
-..* Sign up for an account at (https://openai.com/product).
+    * Sign up for an account at (https://openai.com/product).
-..* Navigate to your profile to access your API key.
+    * Navigate to your profile to access your API key.
 3. AWS Account
-..* Sign up for an account at (https://aws.amazon.com/).
+    * Sign up for an account at (https://aws.amazon.com/).
-..* Create a new S3 bucket and a new user for the bucket.
+    * Create a new S3 bucket and a new user for the bucket.
-..* The bucket name, region, and key ID are needed within the `.env` file.
+    * The bucket name, region, and key ID are needed required the `.env` file.
 4. Configuration Files
-..* Create a new file called `.env` at the root of the repository.
+    * Create a new file called `.env` at the root of the repository.
-..* Copy the contents of the `.env.example` file into the new `.env` file.
+    * Copy the contents of the `.env.example` file into the new `.env` file.
-..* Replace the placeholder values in the `.env` file with your own configuration settings.
+    * Replace the placeholder values in the `.env` file with your own configuration settings.
+5. Running Build Scripts
+    * Run `npm run build` to build the project for production.
+    * Alternatively, you can run `npm run dev` to start the project in development mode.
+6. Creating a Database
+    * Create a new PostgreSQL database by running `createdb <database-name>`
+    * Run `sudo service postgresql start` to start the database or `sudo service postgresql stop` to close it.
+    * Run `npm run dbimport` to import dummy data into the database.